chaseottofy/nextjs-blog/README.md

 - 90% of the CSS is modularized and scoped to the component it's used in.
 - The rest ( resets / variables / global ) are in the `styles` folder.
 - There is also one instance of third party CSS imported in `@app/posts/[slug]/page.tsx` for the code blocks.

-## Linting

-- I do not recommend you keep my eslint config, it's currently total overkill as I'm still fine-tuning my preferences for TSX after vanilla for so long.
-Depending on which stage I'm at in the project it also could look completely different.
-- I'd point you in the direction of a decent config if I had one.
-Most senior devs I've asked look at me weird when I passionately bring up my eslint config problems.
-Is linting a noob thing?
-I don't know, but it definitely helps me learn best practices and catches stupid mistakes.
-Rant over.

 ## License
 MIT License